qiushiyan/qiushiyan.dev/content/posts/intro-durable-object/index.md

 - code-switcher
 - do-counter-example
 headings:
-- title: What are Durable Objects and why they are needed
+- title: What are Durable Objects and Why They are Needed
   slug: what-are-durable-objects-and-why-they-are-needed
   depth: 2
-- title: Configure durable objects
+- title: Configure Durable Objects
   slug: configure-durable-objects
   depth: 2
-- title: Communication between workers and durable objects
+- title: Communication Between Workers and Durable Objects
   slug: communication-between-workers-and-durable-objects
   depth: 2
-- title: Persist state with the `storage` API
+- title: Persist State with the `storage` API
   slug: persist-state-with-the-storage-api
   depth: 2
-- title: Build a counter service with hono
+- title: Build a Counter Service with hono
   slug: build-a-counter-service-with-hono
   depth: 2
-- title: Other notes
+- title: Other Notes
   slug: other-notes
   depth: 2
 ---

-## What are Durable Objects and why they are needed {#what-are-durable-objects-and-why-they-are-needed}
+## What are Durable Objects and Why They are Needed {#what-are-durable-objects-and-why-they-are-needed}

 Cloudflare workers are one of the most impactful serverless solutions.
 Each worker is replicated over the Cloudflare global network in hundreds